Completing the annual monitoring return 2023

 Although we do not currently regulate practice educators, their involvement in the delivery of practice placements is critical for student experience and outcomes.

-We are interested in the availability of practice educators as an aspect of our education and training standards 2.3, 2.6 and 3.2.
+We are interested in the availability of practice educators and models of delivering practice education for social work courses as an aspect of our education and training standards 2.3, 2.6 and 3.2.

 What happens next

-Once we have reviewed your annual monitoring forms, we will decide whether:
+Once we have reviewed your annual monitoring return, we will decide whether (one of the following):

-- there is enough evidence to confirm that the course continues to meet our standards, or
+- there is enough evidence to confirm that the course continues to meet our standards

-- you need to provide more evidence (because the evidence you provided suggests that the course may not meet our standards, or
+- you need to provide more evidence (because the evidence you provided suggests that the course may not meet our standards)

 Sometimes we may ask you to voluntarily provide further information related to your response.
 Any voluntary data you provide will not affect your approval.